Singularity of biased discrete random matrix: Notation and Proof sketch

 Another critical issue is that this substitution does not hold for steep vectors in some cases.
-In fact, after our attempts, we considered the most extreme steep vector $x$, where the coordinate with the largest absolute value dominates a significant proportion of the mass.
-We explored using the inner product between the difference of two row vectors of $M$ and $x$ to estimate a lower bound for $\Vert Mx \Vert_{2}$.
-As long as no column of $M$ is entirely constant, we can obtain this lower bound.
-The probability that no column of $M$ is entirely constant is $(1+o_{n}(1))n(1-p)^{n}$.
-In the case $b=0$, that is, $\eta=0$ with the highest probability, this expression provides a tight upper bound.
-However, in other scenarios, it is not optimal.
+If we retain the same configuration of the Steep vectors in \cite{LT_duke}, the presence of the bias term $b$ implies that excluding the event of a zero column alone does not suffice to guarantee a lower bound for $\Vert M_{n}x\Vert_{2}$.
+In contrast, by adopting the preceding idea and estimating $\Vert M_{n}x\Vert_{2}$ through the inner product of $x$ with the difference of two rows, it becomes sufficient to rule out the event of a constant column.
+The probability of encountering a constant column is $(1+o_{n}(1))n(1-p)^{n}$.
+This approach is optimal only in the case $b=0$; when $b \ne 0$, however, it ceases to be optimal.

 We observe that making adjustments to only a small subset of steep vectors does not affect the overall properties.
 Therefore, we modified the steep vectors to focus our discussion on the properties of individual columns or pairs of columns in the matrix.
-First, for vectors $x$ where the coordinate with the highest absolute value accounts for the majority of the mass, we only require that $M$ have zero columns to naturally obtain a lower bound for $\Vert Mx\Vert_{2}$.
-Second, for vectors $y$ where the two coordinates with the highest absolute values represent the majority of the mass, we only need to ensure that neither column $M$ is linearly dependent to naturally guarantee a lower bound for $\Vert My\Vert_{2}$.
-A more detailed analysis will be presented in Section \ref{Structured vectors section}.
+First, for vectors $x$ with $x_{1}^{*} > Cn x_{2}^{*}$, we consider the inner product between the $x$ and some one column of $M_{n}$.
+We only need to exclude the case where $M_{n}$ contains a column consisting entirely of zeros.
+Furthermore, for vectors $y$ with $y_{2}^{*} > Cny_{3}^{*}$, we consider the event to be approximately two columns in $M_{n}$ linearly dependent.
+A natural idea would be to exclude the event where two columns are linearly dependent.
+However, it is in fact difficult to derive an explicit lower bound in this way.
+This difficulty arises because, under the preceding approach, the lower bound is determined by

+whereas linear independence only ensures that the first part is nonzero, which does not necessarily imply that the lower bound is strictly positive.
+Consequently, we require an alternative event that not only guarantees the lower bound but also differs only slightly in probability from the event of two columns being linearly dependent.
+In particular, we consider the event $\mathcal{E}_{1}$ that there exist two columns of the matrix that are approximately equal.
+We can obtain the lower bound by excluding this event and estimating

+For other parts in Steep vectors $\mathcal{T}$, we continue to use the approach from \eqref{Coupling} to estimate the lower bound of $\Vert M_{n}x\Vert_{2}$ and complete the proof of \eqref{Steep probability}.